-The game is followed by a community debrief, where the whole community and the players link the game with real life experiences and explore potential ways to improve groundwater levels.
+The game is followed by a community debriefing, where the whole community and the players link the game with real life experiences and explore potential ways to improve groundwater levels.

-The manual 2.1 Reading the manual
+2. The manual2.1 Reading the manual

 2. The Manual